Pirkhs/Pirkhs/README.md

 📫 Email: nathan.briers32@gmail.com <br>
 👶 New to GitHub <br>
 <br>
-Feel free to contact me for any further information.
+Feel free to contact me for any further information or any queries you may have

 <!--